inlon-engineering/niagara-belimo-iot/README.md

 ## The Niagara Driver for connecting to the Belimo Cloud API

-The Belimo driver for Niagara framework allows N4 supervisor or Jace 8000 to display your Belimo Energy valve data.
+The Belimo driver for Niagara framework allows N4 supervisor or Jace 8000 to integrate your Belimo devices' digital twin.
+It implements the Belimo Cloud API and it has been developed within the [Belimo Developer Space framework](https://www.belimo.com/iot/developers)

 ## Getting Started